typeworld/typeworld/documentation.md

 Initially, only metadata about which fonts are available to a user is received by the app, and not the fonts themselves, which means that they cannot be readily displayed in the app, only the meta data about their existence.
 Instead, publishers can define preview poster images that the users can check out next to PDF links describing and previewing the fonts in detail.

 Upon the user’s request, the app will download and install the fonts which will be immediately accessible in all apps in the operating system.
 The installed fonts will remain installed when the app isn’t open or the computer is offline, although a select few features will require the app to keep running.
-Only new font installations or deletions require an internet connection.
+Only new font installations or deletions of so called *protected fonts* require an internet connection.

 Users will be notified of available font updates.
 And they can synchronize their subscriptions to other computers or invite other users to share a subscription.